NICMx/Jool/docs/en/intro-jool.md

 Alternatively, if you know what you're doing, you can [filter on mangle]({{ site.repository-url }}/issues/41#issuecomment-77951288).

-Until Jool 3.5, Netfilter used to be the only available operation mode, and partly because of this, it is also the default one today.
+Until Jool 3.5, Netfilter used to be the only available operation mode.

 ### iptables